 “Do you need to invest more for hiring and resourcing other tools, in order to get desired custom metrics to boost business revenues?”

-Businesses need to ponder upon these questions and find out the answer during the selection phase itself.
+Businesses must ponder these questions and find the answer during the selection phase itself.
 Many organizations purchase the software model and are stuck with it for multiple years, only to realize later that it is not performance-driven.

 11. Easy Upgrades and Maintenance